 Today, existing local organizations with a demonstrated track record in the use of drones, robotics, data, and/or AI join and come together in the network through the “Flying Labs Local Model.”
 One of the Flying Labs network’s key strengths is its diversity; the very diverse setup of each Flying Labs, the diversity of existing expertise, and the vibrant cultural diversity with over 30 Flying Labs being part of the network today.
 This diversity is vital to growing the network.
 How reductive and limiting would it be to have a “one-size-fits-all” approach when growing a global network of local experts?

-At the same time, diversity is also a challenge when it comes to network governance—a key success element when shifting power to a decentralised network.
+At the same time, diversity is also a challenge when it comes to network governance—a key success element when shifting power with a decentralised network.
 Several donors and partners have asked us repeatedly, “who is responsible for what?” and “how can you make certain that the network evolves in strength and quality?”
 And as the network grows, individual Flying Labs themselves have struggled to understand how they can grow and contribute to the network’s overall strength.
 Therefore, we embarked on an extensive co-creation mission together with Flying Labs throughout 2020 to find answers to these questions and complement the network affiliation model with an additional model, the “Flying Labs Global Model.”

 The Global Model is almost like our own ISO standard, fully adapted to our context.